chmouel/helloyolo/README.txt

 INSTALL
 -------

-You just do a make and you take the binary in the output/ directory
+Just do a :

+$ go get -u github.com/chmouel/helloyolo

+and the binary should go to GOPATH/bin, just rerun it to get it updated.

+you can as well just use the Makefile which would output to _output/ directory